-First of all sorry for not posting in a long time, I got distracted playing video games with elo boost services from Elitist gaming.
+First of all sorry for not posting in a long time, I got distracted playing video games with elo boost services from P4R Gaming and Elitist gaming.
 Today we fill in some gaps concerning Greek colonization, looking first at the founding of colonies along the eastern coast of Sicily.
 The Greeks colonized by force more so than did the Phoenicians, so we'll draw some distinctions there and see how the two cultures began to come into more conflict in and around the central Mediterranean.
 Then, we learn a bit more about the process of Greek colonization, including a small bit about the role that religion played.
 The Homeric epics then inform us about the state of shipbuilding in the 8th century BCE, with the famous passage where Odysseus builds a boat taking central stage.
 We wrap up by trying to flesh out why exactly the Greeks and Phoenicians developed animosity toward each other, with tales from Odysseus and Eumaeus from the Odyssey giving us a window into Greek perceptions.
 The Greeks continue the push west!

 Listen to Boat Radio!